-Just how much equity can you borrow from the equity in your home using a home equity loan?
+Just how much equity can you borrow from the equity in your home?
 Currently, you’re able to borrow up to 65% of the appraised value of your home.
 But keep in mind that your mortgage and home equity loan together can’t exceed over 80% of the value of your home.

 About 2.15 million Canadians had a home equity loan in 2014 with an average outstanding balance of $57K. (source: www.cbc.ca)